whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 Of course, the geographical distance between oneself and one’s beneficiary may matter instrumentally—it is often easier to help people close by than people far away.
 However, in an increasingly globalized world it has become much easier to benefit even those who live on the other side of the world.
 And because of extreme global economic inequalities, an additional unit of resources benefits people in the least-developed countries much more than people in affluent countries like the United States or the United Kingdom—potentially 100 to 1,000 times more.[^9]

-We discuss the implications of cosmopolitanism for ethical action in [Chapter 5: Acting on Utilitarianism](/acting-on-utilitarianism#global-health-and-development).
+We discuss the implications of cosmopolitanism for ethical action in the article [Acting on Utilitarianism](/acting-on-utilitarianism#global-health-and-development).

 ### Anti-Speciesism: Expanding the Moral Circle Across Species